-The Homework Center offers free tutoring and homework help program for all Framingham students K-12.
-We have 26 tutors (including an additional 4 new tutors) who are proficient in all subjects taught in the Framingham schools (including the newly offered Mandarin classes at Framingham High School)!
+The Homework Center offers free tutoring and homework help for students K-12.
+We have 26 tutors who are proficient in all subjects taught in the Framingham schools (including the newly offered Mandarin classes at Framingham High School)!

 We will close for the school year on June 12.
 This year our 30 volunteer tutors provided academic support to many students K-12, at the Library and in our schools.
 We will reopen in September!
 For information about serving on the Student Advisory Board or to schedule tutoring for this coming fall, contact Judy Gatlin at email@example.com.